grafana/pyroscope/docs/sources/configure-client/grafana-agent/sampling.md

 # Sampling scrape targets

-It's not uncommon for an application to have many instances deployed.
-While Pyroscope is designed specifically to handle large amounts of profiling data, you may have other considerations which demand that only a subset of the application's instances should be scraped.
-For example, the sheer volume of profiling data your application generates may make it unreasonable to profile every instance or you might be targeting cost-reduction.
-Whatever the case may be, it's possible to sample scrape targets through configuration of the Grafana Agent.
+Applications often have many instances deployed.
+While Pyroscope is designed to handle large amounts of profiling data, you may want only a subset of the application's instances to be scraped.

+For example, the volume of profiling data your application generates may make it unreasonable to profile every instance or you might be targeting cost-reduction.

+Through configuration of the Grafana Agent, Pyroscope can sample scrape targets.

 ## Prerequisites